Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

     }
 end

--- Function to update the dropdown options with players local function updatePlayerDropdown(dropdown)
+-- Function to update the dropdown with current players in the game local function updatePlayerDropdown(dropdown)
     -- Clear existing dropdown items
     dropdown:Clear()